Celebrated SF-based botanical artist, Tiffanie Turner unveils her new book, The Fine Art of Paper Flowers

 $10.00 per person for S’mores & Pizza Pack (comes with one s’mores-making kit, two slices of pizza, and a bottle of water)

-Kids under age two are free
+Kids under age two are free (event admission only, no food packs)

 Cash and credit card accepted